sameer/purisa.me/content/blog/mipi_camera_progress/index.md

 date = 2020-05-16T02:50:39-07:00
 +++

-The FPGA board I'm using has a bunch of peripherals, and I've been writing SystemVerilog code to support them one by one.
+The FPGA board I'm using has a bunch of peripherals and I've been writing SystemVerilog code to support them one by one.
 I posted about my [HDMI work](/blog/hdmi-on-fpga/) before, which has since reached maturity.
 The next step was naturally video input.
-It's been a long journey, and there's still more to be done.
+It's been a long journey and there's still more to be done!

 ## Inter-IC Bus (I2C)